Andy4495/MSP430LowPowerTempSensor/README.md

 My particular design makes use of the prototyping area available on the CC110L BoosterPack to make a compact wireless sensor with a standalone MSP430G2553 PDIP IC (see photo below).
-However, since the sketch uses the [MspTandV library] (https://gitlab.com/Andy4495/mspTandV), it can be compled for any MSP430 variant supported by the library.
+However, since the sketch uses the [MspTandV library] (https://gitlab.com/Andy4495/mspTandV), it can be compiled for any MSP430 variant supported by the library.

 Because the processor spends most of its time sleeping, and the only external